kevinpelgrims/llm-scripts/README.md

 The script can currently use models served locally by [Ollama](https://github.com/ollama/ollama) and it is possible to handpick a model by passing in the `--model` (`-m`) parameter when running the script.
 Make sure that the model is pulled down before trying to use it.

+## Image alt text generator

+The [image alt text generation script](./src/imageAltText.js) uses a multimodal model to describe an image in few words.

+The script can currently use models served locally by [Ollama](https://github.com/ollama/ollama) and defaults to `llava`.
+This will only work with a multimodal model and not just any LLM.